natsumeqi/Scripts-for-annotations-AI/README.md

     count the number of documents that contain the same type of entity
   ### check_doc_type.sh
      check the correctness of type of documents, like PII, PCI, PHI.
 For example, if a document has an annotation as SSN, it should be labled as PHI.
 To find these cases, first enter "ssn", then enter "DOC_PHI".
-  ### entities.type
-    a list of entity types used on BRAT
 ## 3_compare
  ### compare_before.sh
     process the format in order to calculate Cohen's kappa coefficient